eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 ---

-## How to transfer large data efficiently

-If you want to copy your output files from a CSCS production system to your local client, outgoing connections will work if your client has a static IP address.
+## I cannot use ftp to connect to the system and upload files

-In case you need to transfer a large amount of data from your local platform to your folder under `/project` or `/store` at CSCS or viceversa, then should use the [Data Transfer](/storage/data_transfer) service offered by CSCS.
+You should be able to use `rsync`, `scp` or `sftp` instead: please check the availability of these commands using `which` on your local terminal.
+For more information on their usage, please have a look at the corresponding manual pages with the command `man`.
+Large data transfers should use the [Data Transfer](/storage/data_transfer) service offered by CSCS.

 ---

-## I can I check my quota on `/project?`
+## How can I check my quota on `/project?`

 You can check your quota on `$HOME=/users/<username>` and `$PROJECT=/project/<project_id>` with the command `quota` on the front-end system Ela (ela.cscs.ch) only.
 Please note that on `/project` the number of files as well is listed on the first line in output (`N. FILE USED ON PROJECT`): kindly consider archiving folders with the `tar` command in order to keep low the number of files owned by your group.

 ---

-## I cannot use ftp to connect to the system and upload files.
-Could you give some advice?
+## How to transfer large data sets efficiently

+If you want to copy your output files from a CSCS production system to your local client, outgoing connections will work if your client has a static IP address.

-You should be able to use `rsync`, `scp` or `sftp` instead: please check the availability of these commands using `which` on your local terminal.
-For more information on their usage, please have a look at the corresponding manual pages with the command `man`.
-Large data transfers should use the [Data Transfer](/storage/data_transfer) service offered by CSCS.
+In case you need to transfer a large amount of data from your local platform to your folder under `/project` or `/store` at CSCS or viceversa, then should use the [Data Transfer](/storage/data_transfer) service offered by CSCS.